 Our building was constructed by a person who appeared to be competing for the "Worst builder of the year" award for 2011.
 He won by a mile, didn't turn up to accept the prize and left the owners to clean up the mess.

 In the AGM minutes for 2013, at a time when there was financial uncertainty about coping with our problems, is the note:

 The Owners Committee and property manager MIA threaded a way through litigation, consultant services, contractor hiring and more, eventually receiving a $2.45 million award from VCAT litigation.
 Then began the series of major repairs now almost completed.

 Preoccupation with the major repairs is no reason to abandon the duty implied in the earlier paragraph.
 Our Owners Committee and MIA, our retained manager, have failed to keep this in mind.

-The building is neither well maintained nor well-presented and has accumulated many shortcomings.
+The building is neither well maintained nor well-presented and has accumulated and continues to accumulate many shortcomings.
 Some are minor but intrusive to the eye and easily fixed; others are more difficult and will remain with us for some time.
 Together they have made our building “shabby” and must be fixed before we take that sigh of relief of a recovery well managed.

 The following list is not complete but will give some guidance on work to be done before we can be confident that our managers MIA and the Owners Committee are doing their job.

 Stand on the footpath and look at our entrance|

 |The meter box and fire hydrant doors that frame our front entrance are of different styles and colour.